 How do I make a payment on the web?

-The link to IU Bursar Pay, IU's eCheck payment application, may be found at OneStart: http://onestart.iu.edu.
-Log in, choose the Self-Service tab, find the Services and Information channel and click on "View/Pay Bursar Bill".
+The link to IU Bursar Pay, IU's eCheck payment application, may be found at One.IU: http://one.iu.edu.
+Log in, search "View/Pay Bursar Bill (IU Bursar Pay)".

 Is IU Bursar Pay available 24 hours a day?

 I am sure the password I entered is correct.
 Why won't it work?

 Please remember that all login names and passwords are case sensitive.

 Can I make a partial payment?

 You can make a payment for a specific amount by clicking on "More Payment Options" and entering that amount in the payment box that you would like to pay.
 NOTE: your current account balance must equal at least $1.00 or payment will not be allowed.

 Why does it say that payment is not allowed?